-Now choose a destination where a visitor will be directed after clicking the campaign link in a traffic source.
+Next, choose a destination where a visitor will be directed to after clicking the campaign link in a traffic source.

-Zeustrak offers three types of destination: Flow, Path and URL.
-Refer to this article to know more about it but for the purpose of this guide choose Path option and press the Add path to campaign button.
-Think about Path is a pairing between a lander and an offer.
+Zeustrak offers three types of destinations: Flow, Path and URL.
+Refer to this article to learn more about it, but for the purposes of this guide, we’ll choose the Path option and press the Add path to campaign button.
+Consider the Path that is a pairing between a lander and an offer.

 You will see the Path editor.
 Let's explore its settings one by one.

-- Name - define some meaningful name for your path.
+- Name - define a meaningful name for your path.

 - Weight - this setting is used when you have more than one path in your campaign.
-You can add as many paths as you want and spread the traffic between them, this is where the Weight setting is used.
-More info can be found here.
-For now leave it as is (100).
+You can add as many paths as you want and spread the traffic between them, by defining the weight.
+More info on this can be found here.
+For now, we’ll leave it at (100).

 Status - set it Active.
-To disable the path set status to Disabled.
+To disable the path set the status to Disabled.

 - Redirect method - 302 is a regular http redirect.
-It is the fastest way to redirect.
+It’s the fastest way to redirect.
 The referrer data is passed to the campaign endpoint.
 Meta refresh erases your lander HTTP referrer, but only when you link it from the lander to the offer via the https connection.
-Double meta refresh is pretty much the same as Meta refresh, but erases the HTTP referrer completely.
+Double meta refresh is pretty much the same as Meta refresh but erases the HTTP referrer completely.
 This is the slowest way to redirect.
-If you are familiar with the purpose of redirect types choose that is suitable for you if not choose 302 for the purpose of this guide.
+If you are familiar with the purpose of redirect types choose one that is most suitable for you.
+Here we’ll choose 302 for the purpose of this guide.

-- Direct link - this checkbox is used when you want to send your traffic directly to some offer without a lander shown before the offer page.
-Leave it unticked for now.
+- Direct link - this checkbox is used when you want to send your traffic directly to some offer without a lander being shown before the offer page.
+Leave this box unticked for now.

-Now you need to pair the lander and the offer you've created on the Step #1 of this giude.
-Since you have only one lander and only one offer there's no wide selection but keep in mind that after you add more landers and offers you can create more combinations.
-And then as we told you before you can spread these paths combinations into a rich flows with weights and rules.
+Now you’ll need to pair the lander and the offer you've created on Step #1 of this guide.
+Since you’ve only one lander and only one offer, there's no wider selection here, but keep in mind that after you add more landers and offers you can create more combinations.
+Also, as we mentioned before you can spread these path combinations into rich flows with various weights and rules.

 Choose the lander and the offer.

-Ok, you've done with the destination setup.
-It's time to go to the next tab.
+Ok, now that you're done with the destination setup, it's time to go to the next tab.

 - Filters tab

-This section contains one of the most important campaign setting.
+This section contains one of the most important campaign settings.
 Here you define the behavior of your safe/money pages.

-If the visitor satisfies the filters settings there money page (your lander) will appear.
-If the visitor doesn't pass the filters, than we say that visit is filtered and the safe page is shown.
+If the visitor satisfies the filter settings the money page (your lander) will appear.
+If the visitor doesn't pass the filter conditions, then that visit is filtered and the safe page is displayed.

-Since this is your first Zeusrak campaign you should turn Filter all filter setting and don't turn it off before your ad campaign is approved by the traffic source.
-Turning Filter all on will send every visit to the safe page.
+Since this is your first Zeusrak campaign you should turn on the Filter all setting and keep it off until your ad campaign is approved by the traffic source.
+Turning the Filter all setting on will send every visit to the safe page.

-After you are completely sure that your ad campaign has been successfully moderated you can turn off Filter all option and switch to Active.
+After you are completely sure that your ad campaign has been successfully approved, you can turn off the Filter all option and switch it to Active.

-Set active filters before you turn on Filter All.
-See instructions below to know how to set up the active filters.
+IMPORTANT: Set active filters before you turn on Filter All.
+See the instructions below to learn how to set up the active filters.

 Active - applies the filter settings you define.

-Allow all - redirects every type of traffic to a money page.
+Allow all - redirects all traffic to a money page.

-Filter all - redirects every type of traffic to a safe page.
+Filter all - redirects all traffic to a safe page.

 On High Alert - this checkbox enables a special filter mode.
 When an unwanted visit is tracked, the next five visits will also be sent to the safe page, no matter where they came from.

-Allow any traffic - allows all kinds of traffic to visit your landers.
+Allow any traffic - allows all traffic from any device to visit your landers.

-Frequency cap - is the additional filter which you can use to limit the number of visits of your campaign.
+Frequency cap - An additional filter you can use to limit the number of visits to your campaign.
 The frequency of visits is calculated by the cookies.
 By setting the frequency cap you are protecting your landers from bots and from unwanted visits; including your competitors.
-It is recommended to set the frequency cap equals to 1 when launching a campaign and increasing this value during the optimization process.
+It’s recommended to set the frequency cap equal to 1 when launching a campaign and increasing this value during the optimization process.

 In this case, if you are targeting EU citizens you might need to inform your visitors about that cookie file before they visit your landers.
-To keep it more simple you could use, for example, a template provided by the COOKIE CONSENT by Insites or create your own.
+You can use a template provided by the COOKIE CONSENT by Insites or create your own.

 Facebook Prefetch Filter - the Facebook Android app generates a lot of preview traffic, loading the page before the user has actually clicked on the ad.
-If you switch on this option, the Facebook app will be forced to load your lander from a real ad click and the preview traffic will not be displayed in your statistics.
+If you switch this option on, the Facebook app will be forced to load your lander from a real ad click and the preview traffic will not be displayed in your statistics.

 IPv6 Filter - use this option to send any IPv6 traffic to the safe page.

-Filter Empty Referrers - use this option to send any traffic wihout a referer to the safe page.
+Filter Empty Referrers - use this option to send any traffic without a referer to the safe page.

-Basic Headless - determines headless browsers.
+Basic Headless - detects headless browsers.
 These types of browsers are often used by bots.
-If a visit from a headless browser is detected such visit will be sent to the safe page.
-Can detect only simple headless technology.
+If a visit from a headless browser is detected it will be sent to the safe page.
+It can detect only simple headless technology.

 WebRTC Leak (js filter) - detects WebRTC leak.
-If a leak is detected this visit will be redirected to a safe page.
+If a leak is detected it will be redirected to a safe page.

 Language Consistency - this filter compares the language of a browser expected by location and the actual (system) language.
-If these languages differ, such visits will be sent to the safe page.
+If these languages differ, it will be sent to the safe page.